qxj/qxj/README.md

 - [mikeneiderhauser/CRSFJoystick](https://github.com/mikeneiderhauser/CRSFJoystick) - Arduino code that runs on a Pi Pico (2040) to emulate a USB HID Joystick (2 months ago)
 - [CapnBry/CRServoF](https://github.com/CapnBry/CRServoF) - CRSF to PWM Servo converter for STM32F103 (2 months ago)
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 (2 months ago)
-- [tysam-code/hlb-CIFAR10](https://github.com/tysam-code/hlb-CIFAR10) - Train to 94% on CIFAR-10 in ~6.84 seconds on a single A100, the current world speed record.
-Or ~95.78% in ~114 seconds (or less!)
-(2 months ago)

 #### 📫 How to reach me